 Contact the Business Office for the current stipend level.
 Extra stipends may be awarded to RAs working on extramurally funded projects.
 Increments in these stipends may be awarded to recruit especially promising students.
 Students on quarter-time assistant work 10 hours per week, one-half time assistants work 20 hours per week.
-All stipends are 12 month appointments.
+Unless specified otherwise, all stipends are 12 month appointments.